 The Company operates in four operating segments that, through aggregation, comprise two reportable segments: dredging and demolition.
 Four operating segments were aggregated into two reportable segments as the segments have similarity in economic margins, services, production processes, customer types, distribution methods and regulatory environment.
 The Company has determined that the operating segments are the Company's four reporting units.
 Due to a decline in the overall financial performance and declining cash flows in the demolition reporting unit, the Company concluded there was a triggering event that required an interim impairment test for the reporting unit in the second quarter of 2013.
-The Company recorded an estimated preliminary goodwill impairment charge of \$21,474 at the demolition reporting unit in the quarter ended June 30, 2013.
+The Company recorded a goodwill impairment charge of \$21,474 at the demolition reporting unit.
 This impairment of goodwill is discussed in Note 4.
+The Company performed its most recent annual test of impairment as of July 1, 2013 for the remaining goodwill with no indication of goodwill impairment as of the test date.
+The Company will perform its next scheduled annual test of goodwill in the third quarter of 2014.